adminBy HowDoIUseAI Team

 But don't stop there.
 Go back to your Projects database and add relation properties for both Tasks and Notes.
 Notion will ask if you want to make it two-way - say yes.

-The two ways to leverage relations
+What are the two ways to leverage relations?

 There are really two approaches to using relations effectively: the manual way and the automated way.
 Both have their place.